Fair organizers: 'The show will go on'

-Organizers of the Northwest Georgia Fair say “the show will go on ... but with a few changes to better protect all attendees," according to a release.
+CALHOUN -- Organizers of the Northwest Georgia Regional Fair say “the show will go on ... but with a few changes to better protect all attendees," according to a release.

-This year’s Northwest Georgia Regional Fair, scheduled for Sept.
-10-18 at the Cherokee Capital Fairgrounds off Hwy 53 will still take place as scheduled, but with several changes due to the COVID-19 surge.
+This year’s fair -- scheduled for Sept.
+10-18 at the Cherokee Capital Fairgrounds off Ga.
+53 -- will still take place as scheduled, but with several changes due to the COVID-19 surge.

 All carnival ride and game attendants, food staff, volunteers and entertainers have been vaccinated and masks will be available at all entrances.